lightelligence-io/styles/docs/components/modals.md

 and remove to open or close the modal.
 :::

-We have an explicit modal to notify the user about an error [here](/components/notifications.html#as-modal).
+<fullscreen-modal></fullscreen-modal>

 If you want to disable the scrollability of the whole body you have to set the class `olt-modal--in-body-open` to the body element.

-<fullscreen-modal></fullscreen-modal>

 ````html
 <section>